Connie Griffin (email@example.com) is our Head Nurse and oversees the health and safety aspects of our Reopening Plan.

-- All staff and students are required to wear a mask while in the school, unless they can maintain the 6 foot social distancing rule.
+- All staff and students are required to wear a mask while in the school, and maintain the 6 foot social distancing rule.

-- All nurses will have surgical masks and medical grade fitted N95 masks available for when they encounter a sick student or staff that are showing signs and symptoms of COVID-19.
+- All nurses will have surgical masks and, if available, medical grade fitted N95 masks available for when they encounter a sick student or staff that are showing signs and symptoms of COVID-19.
 In addition they will have face shields, gloves, and a gown to protect themselves and the students.

 - Fact sheets on proper usage and cleansing of masks will be posted on the district website, in health offices and throughout each building.
 Cleansing of cloth masks should be done daily.
 Surgical masks should be discarded daily.
 If the mask is soiled, wet, or torn, it will be changed.